chatox/networks-science-course/upf/upf-evaluation.md

 1. Practice grade, 0.4 C + 0.6 D ≥ 5.0
 1. Final grade, 0.3 A + 0.2 B + 0.2 C + 0.3 D ≥ 5.0

+To pass the course in the resit exam, the resit exam grade must be ≥ 5.0 and practice grade must be ≥ 5.0.

 ### 1.1.
 Getting a grade in the practical sessions

 To obtain a grade in the practical session, you must: